teusa/flipbook-mobile/README.md

-# flipbook.js
+# flipbook-mobile

-Scroll-based inline flipbook animation for the internet.
-Checkout the [demo](https://russellgoldenberg.github.io/flipbook.js).
+Scroll-based inline flipbook animation for mobile and desktop.

 ## Installation